Park Slope tour

 We will continue south to the historically more working-class South Slope, walking past an old clock factory since turned into housing and streets evoked by the writer Pete Hamill.
 And we can dip into adjacent Windsor Terrace.

 Another option can include a walk west toward the Gowanus Canal and the "emerging" (and contested) Gowanus neighborhood, home to new businesses and development projects on previously industrial/commercial blocks, all near a canal with a rather un-salubrious reputation.

 Distance from Midtown Manhattan: 25-35 minutes by subway

 Basic tour length: 2.5 hours (see fees).
 A full tour may take 3 hours.

-Starting place: Typically North Slope, but can be customized based on your location or travel plans
+Starting place: Typically North Slope, but can be customized (to South Slope, etc.) based on your starting location or travel plans

 Highlights: History, architecture, parks, civic life